 Wireless monitors have the advantage of great portability.
 They take up less space by eliminating the need for cables.

 Also, cables can be quite annoying.
-When they get tangled, which happens a lot, it may take you a long time to resolve.
+When they get tangled, which happens a lot, and this may take you a long time to resolve.

-However, do not celebrate just yet.
-Connection and get disrupted at any time.
+However, do not celebrate just yet because a wireless connection can get disrupted at any time.
 And that will mean much trouble for you.
-Besides, the batteries may not as long as the performance goes.
+Besides, the batteries also may not last as long as the performance goes.

 · Cables and connectors